ArushJain-697/Pydoku/README.md

 - How to work with nested lists
 - Backtracking algorithm
 - How to generate and modify a Sudoku grid
 - How to use tabulate for table formatting
 - How to handle and validate user input
 - How to structure functions and loops
-- How to write cleaner Python code

 ## How to Run the Game